(October 1995)

 Six single-panel scenes of things that are scary - TV programs talking about fatal diseases for which you have the symptoms, mysterious buff-colored envelopes in the mail, store alarms that go off as you walk through with your purchases, medical procedures that require smear tests, late-night phone calls, and conversations that start with "I think we need to talk..."

-Your Hostesses (Table of Contents)
+Your Hostesses (Table of Contents: 9)

-credits / 1 page (report information)
+credits, title page / 1 page (report information)

 typeset